Szymon-Budziak/Operations_research_course_AGH/README.md

 script.
 The output will include the rocket type allocation, module allocation, and cost for both a random solution and the optimized Bees solution.

+### analysis.ipynb

+Jupyter notebook with analysis of the algorithm.

 ## Installation

 1. Clone the repository: